Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

-Jimmy Butler be on the court for the Miami Heat at 8:30 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.
+Jimmy Butler and his Miami Heat teammates face the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Monday.

-In this article, we look at Butler's available prop bets, providing stats to help you figure out the best wagers to make.
+If you'd like to make predictions on Butler's performance, we break down his available prop bets, using stats and trends, below.

 Jimmy Butler Prop Bets vs. the Nuggets